Menu PocketGamer.biz

 I believe that Clash of Clones-rush will also finish soon and in 2015 more developers will focus on technical or gameplay innovation and creating new IP.

-William D. Volk Chief Futurist Forward Reality
+Chief Futurist at Forward Reality

 The most significant event in mobile gaming in 2014 was the end of hype about mobile gaming and the realization that very few games can succeed in this market.